 Businesses thinking about solar today need to understand these financial incentives, how they are changing, and why it is important to act now to reap the largest financial gains.

 If your business is ready to take a closer look at solar, SunPeak provides customized a no-cost, no-obligation Solar Feasibility & Financial Analysis that includes project costs, available incentives and lifetime system production and sustainability metrics.

 Federal Tax Credits for Solar Maximized Through 2022

 The federal Investment Tax Credit (ITC) is a universal and important incentive for solar customers.
 Unlike a tax deduction, which only reduces a company’s taxable income, the ITC gives any business with tax liability a federal tax credit on its solar investment.
 Currently, the ITC rate is twenty-six (26%) percent.
 This means that a business making an investment of $100,000 in solar would offset its federal tax bill by $26,000 in the first year alone.

-Congress passed an important two-year extension of the ITC at the end of 2020, allowing businesses to receive full ITC benefits on solar projects that enter construction in 2021 or 2022.
+Congress passed an important two-year extension of the ITC at the end of 2020, allowing businesses to receive full ITC benefits on solar projects that enter construction before the end of 2022.
 Immediacy is key, as an aggressive step-down schedule will decrease the ITC to 22% for projects starting construction in 2023.
 Commercial projects started in 2024 or after will only qualify for a 10% tax credit: